wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/3-enhance.md

-Examine the business process flow that was created in the exercise for the previous module, Create an immersive business process flow in Power Automate.
+You may have built some basic business process flows, but it is important to understand how to elevate those flows to the next level.
+Extending your solution with instant flows or approval flows in Power Automate will certainly help to get you there, but creating advanced flows starts with your existing processes.
+Take the following example from the module Create an immersive business process flow in Power Automate.
 Review the following screenshot and notice the visual representation of the process flow and a form under the business process flow called **General**, which contains only the **Name** and **Owner** fields.

 ![Immersive flow with two fields on the form.](../media/5-immersive-process-flow-2-fields.png)

-If you want to add more fields to a form such as this, it would be beneficial.
+While a business process flow allows you to add a field to a stage in a process, the users begin by seeing the main form associated with the table from a business process flow.
+Adding more fields to this form will make for a better user experience and a more beneficial process overall.
+Instead of having only one or two fields for a stage, consider somewhere between five and ten.
-For example, if you want to record the amount of the invoice, you could record an auto-generated invoice number and then add general notes about the service that you completed for a customer.
+This isn't a hard and fast rule and your stages are likely to vary greatly, but too few or too many stages indicate an inefficient process or at minimum, one which fails to flow naturally from one stage to the next as a business process flow should.
+For this specific example, you may want to record the amount of the invoice, in which case you could record an auto-generated invoice number and then add general notes about the service that you completed for a customer.

-Adding more fields and displaying them on a form that is associated with an immersive business process flow can be simple and quick.
-These flows are powerful, and you are only limited by your imagination and skill.
+Ensuring you have the appropriate number of fields and displaying them on a form that is associated with an immersive business process flow can be a simple and quick way to create more advanced and polished business process flows.